pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 Common Mistakes Creating Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first common mistake when creating objects is to forget the parentheses:
+The first common mistake when creating an object is to forget the parentheses:

 .. code-block:: python
     :linenos: